iterative/dvc.org/content/docs/studio/user-guide/experiments/visualize-and-compare.md

 easiest way to start is with [DVCLive], which will automatically generate plots data and configure them to be visualized.

-Iterative Studio supports all [DVC plots], which can plot two types of files in your repository:
+DVC Studio supports all [DVC plots], which can plot two types of files in your repository:

 1. Data series files, which can be JSON, YAML, CSV or TSV.
 Data from these files will populate your AUC curves, loss functions, confusion matrices and other metric plots.
 2. Image files in JPEG, GIF, or PNG format.
-These images will be displayed as-is in Iterative Studio.
+These images will be displayed as-is in DVC Studio.

 To open the `Plots` pane and display plots, select the plots toggle (highlighted in orange below) for one or more experiments and click on the `Plots` button